etlbox/etlbox.website/doks_v1.8/dbextensions/content/docs/getting-started/welcome/index.md

 ---
 title: "Welcome to DbExtensions"
-description: "Use familiar IDbConnection or Dapper APIs and execute bulk inserts, updates, deletes, and merges with minimal code and maximum efficiency — powered by ETLBox."
+description: "Add bulk insert, update, delete, and merge to IDbConnection and Dapper.
+ETLBox.DbExtensions replaces row-by-row Execute with one-line native bulk operations."
-lead: "<b>ETLBox.DbExtensions</b> adds the missing bulk operations to your ADO.NET stack.
-Built on top of the ETLBox framework, it enables high-performance data operations with a clean and simple API."
+lead: "<b>ETLBox.DbExtensions</b> adds the missing bulk writes to ADO.NET.
+Keep Dapper for queries.
+Replace <code>foreach</code> + <code>Execute</code> with one method call that is also much faster."
 draft: false
 images: []
 menu: